Dedicated Survival Action Attorney Serving All of New Jersey and Pennsylvania

 In the case of lingering injuries that do not lead immediately to death, these two dates may be separated by days, weeks, or even years.
 Experienced legal counsel will monitor these key dates to ensure that the right to receive full financial compensation due to the loss of a loved one is not lost through inattention to the statute of limitations periods for each type of claim.

-Other Important Differences Between a Pennsylvania Survival Action and a Pennsylvania Wrongful Death Claim
+Other Important Differences Between a Survival Action and a Wrongful Death Claim in Pennsylvania

 There are two other key distinctions between a Pennsylvania survival action and a Pennsylvania wrongful death claim: The tax treatment of financial compensation received in court, and the availability of these funds to satisfy the claims of the deceased person’s creditors.